HasanEfeDinc/ProManager/README.md

 # ProManager
-Copy of SE-322 Course Project in Izmir Univercity Of Economics
+Copy of SE-322 Course Project in Izmir University Of Economics
 Contributors:
 Hasan Efe Dinç -
 Doğan Süle -